adam7234/charmcitybuildclub/about.md

 permalink: /about/
 ---

-Charm City Works is built on a simple idea: useful work can create community.

-We connect Baltimore homeowners who have small practical projects with volunteers who want to learn hands-on skills, meet their neighbors, and do something real with a Sunday.
+We match Baltimore homeowners who have small projects with volunteers who want to actually do something on a weekend.

 ---

 ## If you have a project

 You cover materials.
-We cover the rest.
+We handle everything else.

-Submit your project, and if it's a good fit we'll organize a build day and bring a team of volunteers to get it done.
-You don't need to manage the day or recruit anyone — that's on us.
+Submit your project — if it's a good fit, we'll put together a build day and show up with a crew.
+You don't need to coordinate anything or round up help.
+That's our job.

-**Low-income households** may also qualify for help with material costs.
-Just note it when you submit.
+**Low-income households** can apply for help with material costs too.
+Just mention it when you submit.

-The best projects are small to medium in scope, clearly defined, and completable in a single session: painting, yard cleanup, organizing, simple repairs, minor exterior work.
-When in doubt, submit it — we'll let you know if it doesn't fit.
+The sweet spot: small to medium projects, clearly scoped, doable in a day.
+Painting, yard work, organizing, basic repairs, exterior cleanup.
+Not sure if it qualifies?
+Submit it anyway and we'll tell you.

 [Submit a project →](/submit-project)